Spring Framework Lifecycle Intelligence

 The biggest reason teams are still on Spring 5.3 is the Java requirement.
 Spring 6.x requires Java 17 minimum.
 If your application runs on Java 8 or Java 11 — still extremely common in enterprise environments — you cannot upgrade to Spring 6.x without first upgrading Java.
 That's two migrations instead of one.

-Spring Framework 6.0 reached end of life on December 31, 2024 — the same day as Spring 5.3.
+Spring Framework 6.0 reached open-source end of life on June 30, 2024 — two months before Spring 5.3.
 Teams that migrated to 6.0 to stay current found themselves EOL faster than expected.
 Spring 6.0 was the first version to require Java 17 and Jakarta EE 9.

-The good news: the migration from Spring 6.0 to Spring 6.2 is significantly less painful than 5.3 to 6.x.
-You're already on Java 17, already on Jakarta EE namespace, already on the 6.x baseline.
+The good news: the migration from Spring 6.0 to Spring 7.0 is significantly less painful than 5.3 to 6.x.
+You're already on Java 17, already on Jakarta EE namespace, already on the modern baseline.
 Most codebases can complete this migration in days rather than weeks.

 EOL Risk Score™

-Spring Framework 6.1 reached end of life on December 31, 2025 — just five months ago.
+Spring Framework 6.1 reached open-source end of life on June 30, 2025 — over a year ago.
 Teams that upgraded to 6.1 thinking they had runway until at least 2026 found the EOL came faster than expected.
 Spring's release cadence has accelerated significantly.

 EOL Risk Score™

-Spring 6.2 requires Java 17 minimum and supports Java 21 and Java 23.
-It introduces improved support for virtual threads (Project Loom), enhanced observability with Micrometer, and continued refinements to the annotation-based programming model.
+Spring 7.0 requires Java 17 minimum and supports through Java 25, alongside Jakarta EE 11.
+Spring 6.2 introduced improved support for virtual threads (Project Loom), enhanced observability with Micrometer, and refinements to the annotation-based programming model — all of which carry forward into 7.0.

 Plan ahead